What's on your football bucket list? It's time to tick some of those items off.

 35. Watch Hajduk Split go to battle with Dinamo Zagreb

-Why: Dinamo are on an incredible 11-year title-winning streak.
+Why: Dinamo have the recent history.
 Hajduk, though, are the best-supported club in the country, with well over 40,000 paid members and die-hard supporters who never, ever stop singing.
 Earlier on this season, their team fell 4-0 behind in the derby, but rather than quietly file out of the stadium, their fans just turned up the volume.
 Win or lose, you’re up for one hell of an experience with that lot.

 How: Unless Hajduk are fairly close to Dinamo in the league table (and they usually aren’t), there will be plenty of tickets available on matchday.
 You can buy them at the ground in the hours running up to kick-off.
 Though Hajduk’s Poljud Stadium is less than a mile from the city centre, it’s easy to get lost in the labyrinth of narrow streets, but you’re unlikely to miss groups of people wearing Hajduk tops and singing, so just follow them.